 Fire and Forget

 A fire and forget trigger only supports one-way communication with subscribers.
 Its only job is to forward each event it receives to each subscribing service.
-This trigger type does not wait for a response from subscribers.
-It has no way of knowing whether subscribers actually receive the event, and it does not have any mechanism for resending events.
+This trigger type doesn't wait for a response from subscribers.
+It has no way of knowing whether subscribers actually receive the event, and it doesn't have any mechanism for resending events.
 Think of this trigger type as live television.
 You can only see what is happening in real-time.
 You cannot rewind the live feed or interact with the broadcast in any way.
 This trigger type is the simplest and most common trigger type among SailPoint's event triggers.

 Fire and forget triggers can have a maximum of 50 subscribers per event.

-Request response triggers can only have one subscriber per event.
+Response required triggers can only have one subscriber per event.